sdondley/Pod-To-HTML/README.md

 ## DESCRIPTION

-`Pod::To::HTML` takes a Pod 6 tree and outputs correspondingly formatted HTML.
-Generally this is done via the command line, using`perl6 --doc=HTML`, which extracts the pod from the document and feeds it to `Pod::To::HTML`.
-The other route is with the `render` method (called by `--doc=HTML`), which creates a complete HTML document from the Pod tree it is called with.
+`Pod::To::HTML` takes a Pod 6 tree and outputs correspondingly formatted HTML using default or provided templates.
+Generally this is done via the command line, using`perl6 --doc=HTML`, which extracts the Pod from the document and feeds it to `Pod::To::HTML`.
+The other route, used from your own program, is via the `render` method (called by `--doc=HTML`), which creates a complete HTML document from the Pod tree it is called with.

-Optionally, a custom header/fooder/head-fields can be provided.
+Optionally, a custom header/fooder/head-fields can be provided, or even a full template that uses Mustache as a language.
 These can be used to link to custom CSS stylesheets and JavaScript libraries.

 ## Examples

 Check the [`examples`](resources/examples/README.md) directory (which should have been installed with your distribution, or is right here if you download from source) for a few illustrative examples.

 ## DEBUGGING